Hoyasumii/avengers-endgame/README.md

 TONY STARK: And I– am– Iron Man.

 [Tony snaps his fingers with a loud "CLANG" and a blinding flash of white.
 Rocket fires at a Leviathan and before it devours him, it crumbles into ash.
 The Black Order starts crumbling to ash.
 T'Challa and Quill look around in surprise; Steve looks on in exhaustion, knowing that they have won.
 Thanos, in horror, looks around and sees his entire army disintegrate.
-He looks at
+He looks at S